saltstack/salt/doc/topics/tutorials/intro_scale.rst

 - a job publisher on port 4505
 - an open port 4506 to receive the minions returns

-All minions are always connected to the publisher.

-A minion only connects to the return port, if necessary.

-On an idle master, you will only see connections on port 4505.
+All minions are always connected to the publisher on port 4505 and only connect to the open return port 4506 if necessary.
+On an idle master, there will only be connections on port 4505.

 Too many minions connecting
 ===========================